romkey/furball/AIR-QUALITY.md

 #define DISPLAY_SCREENS { DISPLAY_SCREEN_ALL_OFF,  DISPLAY_SCREEN_ALL_PARTICLE,  DISPLAY_SCREEN_ALL_PARTICLE,  DISPLAY_SCREEN_ALL_PARTICLE,  DISPLAY_SCREEN_ALL_PARTICLE }
 #define DISPLAY_SCREEN_MESSAGE_TEXT "this doesn't matter but must still be defined"
 ```

+Internally the firmware uses the [u8g2 graphics library](https://github.com/olikraus/u8g2) to manage and draw on the OLED display.